 This is how you make them:

-Add your two cups of broth/water and add salt to taste and increase heat until they start boiling.
-Then lower the heat for them to simmer at low heat until the butternut become tender and mushy, around 15 min.
+- Add your two cups of broth/water and add salt to taste and increase heat until they start boiling.
+Then lower the heat and simmer till the butternut become tender and mushy, around 15 min.